 Jennifer and her team further support meaningful communication using PeopleAdmin’s Performance Management solution.
 “Our managers say there’s more honesty and authenticity in their performance conversations because of the way we’ve framed questions in the system.
 It’s really a planning tool and an opportunity to talk about how people can grow and develop moving forward in their roles,” Jennifer said.

 She offered this practical example of how conversations became more productive: “Instead of, ‘Oh, six months ago you botched this project,’ they’re now saying, ‘Hey, we learned some lessons in the past month or semester or year.
 When we run into this project again, here’s what we want you to look at.’
 That’s far more useful than kind of having a tit-for-tat over the past.”

 Performance Management’s streamlined reporting also makes it easy to determine where employees stand in the evaluation process, further empowering supervisors to actively develop employees without HR’s involvement.

-Jennifer went on to say that the new processes work well, and that while school leaders willingly take more responsibility over their employee’s performance, HR still plays a critical role.
+Jennifer went on to say that the new processes work well and that while school leaders willingly take more responsibility for their employee’s performance, HR still plays a critical role.

 “We positioned ourselves more as a resource and a consultant and a support, so managers and staff are still coming to us when things aren’t right,” Jennifer said.
 “Or when they have a concern about a conversation or something didn’t go well in a performance conversation, then we get involved as needed.
 And — as was the case when we were reviewing evaluations — we still aren’t discovering anything hiding in the documentation that we should’ve known.”